The Baader Meinhof Complex: Plot

-The next morning, Baader and Raspe are found dead from gunshot wounds next to smuggled handguns, while Ensslin is found having been hung from her cell's barred window; Irmgard Möller is also found stabbed four times in the chest, but she survives.
-The news devastates the RAF, who insist they were murdered, but Monhaupt explains that they, like Meinhof, were "in control of the outcome until the very end".
+The next morning, Baader and Raspe are found dead from gunshot wounds next to smuggled handguns, while Ensslin is found having been hung from her cell's barred window; Irmgard Möller is also found stabbed four times in the chest but she survives.
+The news devastates the RAF, who insist they were murdered but Mohnhaupt explains that they, like Meinhof, were "in control of the outcome until the very end".
 The RAF then murders Schleyer, signifying the continuation of RAF terrorism past the original members.

 Production

 The film began production in August 2007 with filming at several locations including Berlin, Munich, Stammheim Prison, Rome and Morocco.
 The film was subsidized by several film financing boards to the sum of EUR 6.5 million.
 The American trailer is narrated by actor Will Lyman, a voice commonly associated with serious documentary films.

 Distribution and reception

 When the film opened in Germany last year, some younger viewers came out of theaters crestfallen that the Red Army Faction members, still mythologized, were such dead-enders.
 Some who were older complained that the film had made the gang look too attractive.
 But they were dead-enders, and they were attractive.
 A film about them, or any other popular terrorist movement, has to account for both facts if it seeks to explain not just their crimes but also their existence.

 — Fred Kaplan, The New York Times.

-The film premiered on 15 September 2008, in Munich and was commercially released in Germany on 25 September 2008.
+The film premiered on 15 September 2008 in Munich and was commercially released in Germany on 25 September 2008.
 The film was chosen as Germany's official submission to the 81st Academy Awards for Best Foreign Language Film.

 The Baader Meinhof Complex has an approval rating of 85% on review aggregator website Rotten Tomatoes, based on 98 reviews, and an average rating of 7.00/10.
 The website's critical consensus states, "Intricately researched and impressively authentic slice of modern German History, with a terrific cast, assured direction, and a cracking script".
 Metacritic assigned the film a weighted average score of 76 out of 100, based on 22 critics, indicating "generally favorable reviews".

-The Hollywood Reporter gave the film a favourable review, praising the acting and storytelling, but also noting a lack of character development in certain parts.
+The Hollywood Reporter gave the film a favorable review, praising the acting and storytelling, but also noting a lack of character development in certain parts.
 A mixed review with similar criticism was published in Variety.
 Fionnuala Halligan of Screen International praised the film's excellent production values as well as the efficient and crisp translation of a fascinating topic to film, but felt that the plot flatlines emotionally and does not hold much dramatic suspense for younger and non-European audiences unfamiliar with the film's historical events.

-Stanley Kauffmann of The New Republic wrote The Baader Meinhof Complex was 'A dynamic and fascinating account of the German terrorists of the 1970s'.
+Stanley Kauffmann of The New Republic wrote The Baader Meinhof Complex was "a dynamic and fascinating account of the German terrorists of the 1970s".